CliffordAnderson/CS1000/readme.md

 ## Faculty

-- [Clifford Anderson](https://www.cliffordanderson.net/), Associate University Librarian for Research and Learning and Adjunct Professor of Computer Science
+- [Clifford Anderson](https://www.cliffordanderson.net/), Associate University Librarian for Research and Digital Initiatives and Adjunct Professor of Computer Science
   - Email: clifford.anderson@vanderbilt.edu
   - Office: 213 Law Library
   - Office Hours: 9 - 11 a.m. on Mondays or by appointment